 The Ph.D. program is highly selective and offers admission to exceptional students who have completed a Bachelor's or Master's degree in engineering, applied math, computer science, or physical science.

-All students admitted for full-time study receive a competitive financial aid package in the form of an appointment as a graduate student instructor (GSI) or research assistant (GSRA) to all admitted students without external funding or employment.
+The department offers a competitive financial aid package in the form of an appointment as a graduate student instructor (GSI) or research assistant (GSRA) to all admitted students without external funding or employment.

 All admissions are for the Fall term only.

 If you have additional questions, please contact the program chair: Dr. Oleg Zikanov.